-Even though work at Bliss is part-time when the ground is thawed, there has been no shortage of work.
-Sihvo worked during the summer in a total of five different companies in the fell area, doing whatever work needed doing.
+Even though work at Bliss is part-time when the ground is thawed, there’s no shortage of things to be done.
+Sihvo worked during the summer for five different companies in the fell area, doing whatever work needed doing.

 – When you do good work in one place, word gets around.

-The coming winter, you can find this wilderness guide yet again leading Bliss Adventure’s ice climbing activities and other outdoor activities and working in the kitchen of the company’s Pyhä Wurst ski slope restaurant.
+This coming winter, you can find this wilderness guide yet again leading Bliss Adventure’s ice climbing activities and other outdoor activities and working in the kitchen of the company’s Pyhä Wurst ski slope restaurant.
 However, she no longer needs to live seasonally out of a backpack.
-Instead, she has found her home at Pyhä.
+Instead, she found her home in Pyhä.

 – I originally came to Lapland to experience real winter.
 I love winter and think that there needs to be snow in the winter.
 I’m from Mäntyharju and spent my childhood in Southern Finland in the 1990s, when there was still snow.
 Once the snow line moved northward, I started wondering what I’m doing here with no hobby opportunities.

-She has collected a few tips over the years that new seasonal workers could find useful.
-For example, working with different kinds of customers can only be learned as professional skills develop, but some things can be prepared for even before starting.
+She has collected a few tips over the years that new seasonal workers might find useful.
+Some things, like working closely with different kinds of customers, can only be developed over time, but other things she thinks you can prepare for right now.